AshGw/AES-256/README.md

 bcrypt is intentionally slow and computationally expensive, enhancing protection against brute-force attacks.
 The number of iterations, including salt and pepper, increases derivation time to strike a balance between security and performance.
 Use a suitable value based on your machine's capabilities and desired security level.
 <br>Im using 50 just to demonstrate and make it quick.
 the bare minimum is 50, the max is 100 000, choose somewhere in between.
-<br>In my use case 50 takes around 0.5 secs while using the maximun number of iterations takes around 11 minutes to derive the keys and finish encryption/decryption.
+<br>In my use case 50 takes around 0.5 secs while using the maximun number of iterations takes around 11 minutes to derive the keys and finish the cryptographic operations in hand.

 ## AshFileCrypt ##
 If you want to encrypt a file :